What Can Productivity Statistics Tell Us?

 On the other hand, we can't expect humans to be as productive as machines either.
 So the question remains: Exactly how can a business maximize their human resources, all the while ensuring to treat and recognize their employees humanely and fairly?

 Approaching the idea of productivity from a modern perspective is a good start, a concept we will explore in the next section.
 Also, being aware of both the internal and external barriers to productivity and maximizing productivity in a modern work setting becomes possible.

 Work is often conceptualized in a linear way.
 Meaning: the more hours one puts in, the more productive they are.

-It's natural and intuitive to believe that work functions this way, and historically speaking, work and productivity have been approached from a linear perspective for good reason.
+It's natural and intuitive to believe that work functions this way, and historically speaking, work and productivity have been approached from a linear perspective.

 Today, we can appreciate a more refined and layered definition of productivity by looking at how the concept has evolved over the last several decades.

-Let's step into a time machine and travel back to a rougher and unforgiving industrial time, a time where labour was abundant, cheap, and workers were valued mainly for their net output.
+Let's step into a time machine and travel back to a rougher and unforgiving industrial time when labour was abundant and cheap.